AnalystYuchels/wireframing/README.md

 3. **Design System Foundation**

 - **Example:** Buttons and fonts in a wireframe later become reusable components in the final UI.

+# Real-World Scenario:

+A fintech startup was designing a mobile banking app to streamline money transfers.
+The initial concept included:

+- A dashboard with quick-transfer buttons.

+- A multi-step form for adding new payees.

+- A transaction history section.

+Before development, the team created clickable high-fidelity wireframes in Figma to test the user flow.

+### Usability Issues Uncovered Through Wireframing

+1. **Problem:** Hidden Payee Addition Flow
+**Wireframe Insight:** Testers struggled to find the "Add New Payee" option, which was buried in a dropdown menu.

+**Impact:** Users would abandon transfers if they couldn’t easily add recipients.

+**Solution:** The team moved the action to a floating "+" button on the transfers screen (inspired by Gmail’s compose button).

+2. **Problem:** Confusing Transfer Confirmation **Wireframe Insight:** The confirmation screen lacked clear summaries (e.g., "You’re sending $500 to John Doe").

+**Impact:** Risk of erroneous transfers due to low visibility.

+**Solution:** Added a bold summary section with recipient details and a "Confirm" button in a contrasting color.

+3. **Problem:** Slow Navigation Between Accounts **Wireframe Insight:** Switching between checking/savings accounts required going back to the dashboard.

+**Impact:** Frustrated users during frequent account switches.

+**Solution:** Introduced a tabbed interface at the top of the screen for instant switching.

+### How Wireframing Shaped the Final Product:

+- **Development Efficiency:** Fixing these issues in the wireframe stage saved ~40 hours of backend rework (e.g., restructuring API calls for the tabbed accounts).

+- **User Adoption:** Post-launch analytics showed a 25% drop in failed transfers compared to the old app.

+- **Stakeholder Confidence:** The wireframes helped secure investor buy-in by demonstrating a polished, user-tested flow early.